maarten-pennings/Lego-Mindstorms/ms4/faq.md

 The second and third block allow to fine-tune the speed ratio between the wheels.
 This is a bit funny: up to 95% both motors go in the same direction, but one slower and slower (at 95% it is nearly stopped).
 However, at 100% the "slow" motor suddenly runs at full speed in reverse.
-See question below on move graph.
+See question below on movement graph (Python).

 We can also add an extension, properly named More Movement.